-IFM was contacted by a long-term client regarding a facility that was having compliance issues.
-They were particularly struggling with was their ammonia limit.
-The waste stream at this facility is primarily composed of storm water runoff from the parking lot area and flows to an Environmental Control Pond (ECP).
-When the ECP was designed and installed it was not intended to treat a high ammonia level due to urea in the stream.
+A long-term client had a facility with compliance issues.
+They were particularly struggling with high ammonia levels due to urea in the stream.
+The facility’s waste stream is primarily composed of storm water runoff from the parking lot area and flows to an Environmental Control Pond (ECP).
+When the ECP was designed and installed it was not intended to treat ammonia.

-During the 45-day time span, the system was subject to heavy rain, warm temperatures, low flow, and high concentrations of ammonia, which is an accurate representation of environmental changes that would occur throughout the year.
-IFM's follow up to this trial is to determine the sustainability of this type of permeant treatment system at this facility.
+During the 45-day period, the temporary system was subject to heavy rain, warm temperatures, low flow, and high concentrations of ammonia.
+This is an accurate representation of environmental changes that would occur throughout the year.
+IFM is now determining the sustainability of this type of permeant treatment system at this facility.